Somdani/Gradient-Decent/README.md

 # Gradient-Decent
-Performed Gradient Descent using weights and heights for all genders
+Performed Gradient Descent using weights and heights datasets for all genders